 1. To help prevent an outbreak of Gyrodactylus Salaris which has had catastrophic effects on some foreign rivers, all rods fishing must complete a Gyrodactylus declaration on arrival at the fishery.
 This states that either you have not used your fishing tackle abroad in the last three months, or you have done so and had it properly sterilised, or you have done so and NOT had it sterilised.
 In the latter case, you must agree to sterilisation taking place before you start fishing, and accept that there may be some delay in getting this organised.
-A copy of the declaration form can be seen here
+A copy of the declaration form can be seen here: this page

 2. The season is from 15th January to 15th October inclusive on the Tay and all tributaries, except the Earn and Eden which are 1st February to 31st October.
-An additional trial extension of the season to 31st October has been agreed for beats on the main river below Kinnaird, but on a catch and release basis only

 3. There is no fishing allowed on Sundays.